PostHog/posthog.com/contents/tutorials/new-user-experiments.md

 1. launch the experiment in PostHog
 2. ensure the flags are working locally with our [toolbar](/manual/toolbar)
 3. merge changes (behind feature flags) in production
 4. start to gather results from real, new users

 For the length of your experiment, PostHog automatically analyzes the usage of our feature flags and events.
 At the end of the experiment, we’ll *hopefully* get insights that our changes improved our key metric (the `signed_up` to `uploaded_file` funnel) with new users.
 With positive results, we can roll out the feature to everyone.

-Once results start to show up in PostHog, we can say we’ve successfully set up and implemented Experiments on new users.
+Once results start to show up in PostHog, we can say we’ve successfully set up and implemented experiments on new users.

 ## Further reading